 Nest comes with professional installation accessories: terminals, screws and a seven-meter-long cable for outdoor installation.
 The setup would take hardly five minutes.
 Everything looks neat and professionally laid afterward.

-In addition, there is a first-class image quality, an invisible IR headlamp and a filter that can exclude movement, animals, and people from the alarm.
+In addition, there is first-class image quality, an invisible IR headlamp and a filter that can exclude movement, animals, and people from the alarm.
 You can mark areas in the camera image and assign them different alarm characteristics.
 So a movement in the garage triggers an alarm.

 The Netgear Arlo is technically not a perfect high-end IP camera, but it does it all right when it comes to setup, ease of use and function.
 If you are looking for an easy-to-install and easy-to-use security camera without a lot of bells and whistles, which can be installed extremely flexible, then Arlo is the perfect solution.

-Scheduling and geo-fencing allow seamless integration into the normal operations of a household.
+Scheduling and geo-fencing allow a seamless integration into the normal operations of a household.
 Thus, the monitoring begins on request only when all residents have left the house.
 Such comfort only offers the more expensive competition of Nest, Netatmo, and Ring.

 The Netatmo Presence is at the same height as the Nest cameras for ease of use.
 The person recognition exists at Nest and Netatmo alike.
-This is not to be confused with the face recognition.
+This is not to be confused with face recognition.